 Making the correction from eating mostly acid foods to eating mostly alkaline foods will not change your body pH overnight... but if you are committed to a lifestyle change you will ALWAYS get better.

-The following list shows the alkaline (+) and acid (-) values for various foods.
+Our pH of Food list shows the alkaline (+) and acid (-) values for various foods.
 They are relative values and represent values found in one ounce of food.
 The main purpose of the list is to give you a working knowledge of the concept, and fix in your mind the extreme values of alkaline foods and acid foods.

 At first, you may need to refer to the list to plan your meals.
 But you will soon get to know, without using the list, how to plan healthy meals for you and your family.